 The doctor will ask about symptoms and past health.
 A physical exam will be done.
 The doctor may suspect Lyme disease based on symptoms and a known tick bite.
 Diagnosis is based on symptoms and the result of blood tests.

-Presently, there are no tests that are completely accurate in diagnosing Lyme disease.
-However, your doctor may order one or more of the following tests to support the diagnosis of Lyme disease:
+No tests are completely accurate in diagnosing Lyme disease.
+However, to support the diagnosis of Lyme disease, the doctor may order:

-Antibodies are the body's defense against an infection.
-If you have been infected with the Lyme disease bacteria, your body will release specific antibodies to fight it.
-It takes about 4 weeks or more for these antibodies to become detectable.
+Antibody tests look for the body's defense against an infection.
+If a person has Lyme disease bacteria, their body will make certain antibodies.
+It takes about 4 weeks or more to detect these antibodies.
 Examples include:

-Both of these tests can have false negative results (the test is negative even though you are infected) or false positive results (the test is positive even though you are not infected).
+Both of these tests can have false negative results.
+A false negative is when the test negative even though the person is infected.
+False positive results can also happen.
+A false positive is when the test is positive even though the person is not infected.

 Direct Detection Tests

 These tests look for the bacteria in blood and other body fluids.
 Two main types are:

 —These look for a protein from Lyme disease bacteria.
 This test may detect Lyme disease in certain situations, such as:

 - Polymerase chain reaction (PCR) —This test finds specific parts of the Lyme bacteria.